godotengine/godot-docs/classes/class_tween.rst

     tween.tween_property(self, "position:x", 500, 3.0)
     tween.tween_subtween(subtween)
     tween.tween_property(self, "position:x", 300, 2.0)

+ .. code-tab:: csharp

+    // Subtween will rotate the object.
+    Tween subtween = CreateTween();
+    subtween.TweenProperty(this, "rotation_degrees", 45.0f, 1.0f);
+    subtween.TweenProperty(this, "rotation_degrees", 0.0f, 1.0f);

+    // Parent tween will execute the subtween as one of its steps.
+    Tween tween = CreateTween();
+    tween.TweenProperty(this, "position:x", 500.0f, 3.0f);
+    tween.TweenSubtween(subtween);
+    tween.TweenProperty(this, "position:x", 300.0f, 2.0f);

 \ **Note:** The methods :ref:`pause()<class_Tween_method_pause>`, :ref:`stop()<class_Tween_method_stop>`, and :ref:`set_loops()<class_Tween_method_set_loops>` can cause the parent **Tween** to get stuck on the subtween step; see the documentation for those methods for more information.